Glow discharge: Carrier gas

-In the context of sputtering, the gas in the tube is called "carrier gas," because it carries the particles from the cathode.
+In the context of sputtering, the gas in the tube is called carrier gas because it carries the particles from the cathode.

 Color difference

 Because of sputtering occurring at the cathode, the colors emitted from regions near the cathode are quite different from the anode.
 Particles sputtered from the cathode are excited and emit radiation from the metals and oxides that make up the cathode.
 The radiation from these particles combines with radiation from excited carrier gas, giving the cathode region a white or blue color, while in the rest of the tube, radiation is only from the carrier gas and tends to be more monochromatic.

 Electrons near the cathode are less energetic than the rest of the tube.
 Surrounding the cathode is a negative field, which slows electrons as they are ejected from the surface.
 Only those electrons with the highest velocity are able to escape this field, and those without enough kinetic energy are pulled back into the cathode.
 Once outside the negative field, the attraction from the positive field begins to accelerate these electrons toward the anode.
-During this acceleration electrons are deflected and slowed down by positive ions speeding toward the cathode, which, in turn, produces bright blue-white bremsstrahlung radiation in the negative glow region.
+During this acceleration, electrons are deflected and slowed down by positive ions speeding toward the cathode, which in turn produces bright blue-white bremsstrahlung radiation in the negative glow region.

 Use in analytical chemistry

-Glow discharges can be used to analyze the elemental, and sometimes molecular, composition of solids, liquids, and gases, but elemental analysis of solids is the most common.
+Glow discharges can be used to analyze the elemental, and sometimes molecular, compositions of solids, liquids, and gases, but elemental analysis of solids is the most common.
 In this arrangement, the sample is used as the cathode.
 As mentioned earlier, gas ions and atoms striking the sample surface knock atoms off of it, a process known as sputtering.

 The sputtered atoms, now in the gas phase, can be detected by atomic absorption, but this is a comparatively rare strategy.
 Instead, atomic emission and mass spectrometry are usually used.

 Collisions between the gas-phase sample atoms and the plasma gas pass energy to the sample atoms.
 This energy can excite the atoms, after which they can lose their energy through atomic emission.
 By observing the wavelength of the emitted light, the atom's identity can be determined.
 By observing the intensity of the emission, the concentration of atoms of that type can be determined.

 Energy gained through collisions can also ionize the sample atoms.
 The ions can then be detected by mass spectrometry.
-In this case, it is the mass of the ions that identify the element and the number of ions that reflect the concentration.
-This method is referred to as glow discharge mass spectrometry (GDMS) and it has detection limits down to the sub-ppb range for most elements that are nearly matrix-independent.
+In this case, it is the masses of the ions that identify the elements and the number of ions that reflect the concentration.
+This method is referred to as glow discharge mass spectrometry (GDMS), and it has detection limits down to the sub-ppb range for most elements that are nearly matrix-independent.